Fox-ML-infrastructure/Fox-v1-infra/DOCS/01_tutorials/configuration/CONFIG_BASICS.md

 ## Overview

-FoxML Core uses centralized YAML configuration files for all models and training workflows.
-All 17 production trainers auto-load configs from the `CONFIG/model_config/` directory.
+FoxML Core uses centralized YAML configuration files for all models and training workflows. **All 52+ model trainers and specialized models** auto-load configs from the `CONFIG/model_config/` directory.

+**✅ Complete Single Source of Truth (SST)**: As of 2025-12-10, **ALL** hardcoded configuration values have been removed from the TRAINING pipeline.
+Every hyperparameter, test split size, and random seed now loads from centralized config files, ensuring complete reproducibility: same config → same results across all pipeline stages.

 **NEW: Modular Configuration System** - For the intelligent training pipeline, we recommend using **experiment configs** which group all settings in one file and prevent config "crossing" between modules.
 See [Modular Config System](../../02_reference/configuration/MODULAR_CONFIG_SYSTEM.md) for details.